Saketh-AIML/DWDM/README.md

 Set up the ETL pipeline to load data into the Data Warehouse.

 Data Warehouse Design
   The Data Warehouse is designed with the following schema:

-Fact Tables: [Your Fact Tables]
+  1.Fact Tables: [Your Fact Tables]
-Dimension Tables: [Your Dimension Tables]
-Relationships: [Your Schema Diagram or Explanation]
+  2.Dimension Tables: [Your Dimension Tables] 3.Relationships: [Your Schema Diagram or Explanation]

 Data Mining Techniques
   The following data mining techniques are applied:

-Classification: [Algorithm, e.g., Decision Trees]
+  1.Classification: [Algorithm, e.g., Decision Trees]
-Clustering: [Algorithm, e.g., K-Means]
+  2.Clustering: [Algorithm, e.g., K-Means]
-Association Rule Mining: [Algorithm, e.g., Apriori]
+  3.Association Rule Mining: [Algorithm, e.g., Apriori]

-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Make your changes.
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
-Open a Pull Request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.